Table of Contents

-Classic restaurants unlike fast-food chains rarely change their menu.
-Brands that are successful want to search constantly for fresh ways to keep their customers interested.
+Classic restaurants, unlike fast-food chains, rarely change their menu.
+Successful brands want to search constantly for fresh ways to keep their customers interested.

 This is what sets them apart.
-McDonald’s as well as their fast-food competitors are trying to stay one step ahead of each other.
+McDonald’s and their fast-food competitors are trying to stay one step ahead of each other.